stanford-cs324/winter2022/index.md

 [Announcements](announcements.md){: .btn .btn-outline .fs-3 }
 {% endif %}-->

-WARNING: this website is still under construction!
-Nothing is final!

-## Description

 The field of natural language processing (NLP) has been transformed by massive pre-trained language models.
 They form the basis of all state-of-the-art systems across a wide range of tasks and have shown an impressive ability to